nucypher/nucypher/docs/source/guides/network_node/network_node.rst

 Running a Network Node
 ======================

-To be a node on the NuCypher network, operations are divided into two roles “Staker” and “Worker”.
+Nucypher staking operations are divided into two roles - “Staker” and “Worker”.
 The Staker can be thought of as a fiduciary administrator that holds NU and collects rewards.
-The Worker is bonded to a Staker and performs cryptographic work on the network on behalf of the Staker.
+The Worker is bonded to a Staker and performs work on behalf of the Staker.

-Due to the complexity of running a node on the network, there are a variety of ways to participate depending on your comfort level:
+Due to the complexity of running a node on the network, there are several of ways to participate depending on your situation:

 * Delegate custody of NU and work to a third-party custodian.
 * Delegate work via a staking pool or `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_.